QuickBooks Blog

 Actual expenses

 The actual expenses method means you track all vehicle-related expenses, such as insurance, fuel, and maintenance.
-You’ll also track your miles driven for business.
+You’ll also track the number of miles you drove for business.
 Your deduction amount will be the total expenses for your car multiplied by the percentage of business-related miles.

 Total vehicle expenses x (business miles / total miles)